mick-wright/Gravelamps/docs/installation.rst

         $ git clone git@git.ligo.org:mick.wright/Gravelamps.git

-From this point, ensure that you have all of the necessary dependencies to build Gravelamps.
+Before proceeding with the installation, ensure that you have all of the necessary dependencies to build Gravelamps.
 These dependencies are:

         #. ``GNU make``
         #. ``g++``